 Despite the advantages, deploying ML models in production environments-especially in regulated domains like finance-presents significant challenges.
 These include model versioning, governance, compliance with financial regulations, performance monitoring, and security.
 Ensuring reproducibility and auditability of decisions made by deployed models is another major hurdle, particularly with black-box AI models.
-Additionally, seamless data ingestion, validation, and transformation pipelines are essential for maintaining model accuracy over workloads, and performance evaluations in a hybrid cloud setting.
-By addressing deployment pain points and aligning with best practices in DevOps and MLOps, the proposed framework enhances both operational efficiency and compliance assurance.
+Additionally, seamless data ingestion, validation, and transformation pipelines are essential for maintaining model accuracy over time.